 You have the option to receive your Part D Explanation of Benefits electronically.
-It provides the same information and in the same format as the paper Explanation of Benefits that you receive today.
-To begin receiving a paperless Explanation of Benefits, go to www.caremark.com to register.
+The electronic version provides the same information and in the same format as the paper Explanation of Benefits that you receive today.
+To begin receiving electronic Explanation of Benefits, go to www.caremark.com or call Member Services to register.
 You will receive an e-mail notification when you have a new Explanation of Benefits to view.
 Be sure to keep these reports.
-They are an important record of your drug expenses.
+They are important information about your drug expenses.